Abhinav-Pollepalli/SkillForge/README.md

 ## How It Works

-SkillForge uses a multi-stage AI pipeline to generate better curricula than a single one-shot prompt.
+SkillForge uses a multi-stage AI pipeline to generate more structured curricula than a single one-shot prompt.

 ### Curriculum Generation Pipeline